About Our Services

 There are four main steps in the VPA-UNO process.
 To gain a deeper understanding of the overall process and the time commitment involved, please consult the brief outline provided below:

-Step 4: Your VPA-UNO analyst will use the survey results to generate an executive report.
+Step 4: Your VPA-UNO consultant will use the survey results to generate an executive report.
 This report will identify areas in which your organization is doing well and areas where improvements can be made.
-Your VPA-UNO analyst will walk you through the report, discussing best practices and recommendations based on the results.
-Following the discussion of your report, your analyst will provide you with a summary of the consultation session.
+Your VPA-UNO consultant will walk you through the report, discussing best practices and recommendations based on the results.
+Following the discussion of your report, your consultant will provide you with a summary of the consultation session.

 As a volunteer coordinator that has time constraints, you may be worried about adding another item to your to-do list, not to mention something that you may not know much about.
 We have included sample items from our survey to the website to give you an idea of the types of questions that will be asked of your volunteers, should you choose to participate in the VPA-UNO process.
 Some sample questions include: